-The Jimmy and Rosalynn Carter School for Peace and Conflict Resolution's annual Vernon M. and Minnie I. Lynch Lecture features ground-breaking approaches to analyzing conflict and promoting peace.
+The Jimmy and Rosalynn Carter School for Peace and Conflict Resolution's annual Vernon M. and Minnie I. Lynch Lecture is the Carter School’s premier event, which features ground-breaking approaches to analyzing conflict and promoting peace.
 Delivered by public officials, scholars, and practitioners, this lecture series recognizes the generosity of the Carter School's earliest supporters, Edwin and Helen Lynch.

 Lynch Lecture Series

 In his lecture, Dr Zehr explores some of the challenges in defining and enforcing human rights in the 21st century and ways that the criminal legal system has contributed to injustice.
 He offers some observations from the emerging field of restorative justice.